 The parameter yyyy is the year that you want to process, such as 2007.
 It will automatically complete all steps to produce the NDVI metrics data file and smoothed data file in the $result_dir.

 Run the application step by step

-Assume the eMODIS raw data are stored in the $rawdata_dir/YYYY, where YYYY represents year (such as 2007).
+Assume the AVHRR raw data are stored in the $rawdata_dir/YYYY, where YYYY represents year (such as 2007).

-Step1. unzip the raw data files

->cd $rawdata_dir/yyyy

->gunzip *.gz

->ls $PWD/*NDVI*>yyyy_flist_ndvi

->ls $PWD/*QUAL*>yyyy_flist_bq